c0deZ3R0/mcp-aggregator/README.md

 **Tools not appearing:**
 - Check that upstream servers are running and healthy
-- Verify tool discovery completed successfully (check FastMCP logs)
+- Verify tool discovery completed successfully (check aggregator logs)
 - Try refreshing the Simtheory connection

 **Slow tool discovery:**
-- FastMCP discovers tools on startup
+- The aggregator discovers tools on startup
-- If you added new servers, restart FastMCP
+- If you added new servers, restart the aggregator
 - Check network latency if using ngrok

 ### Working with Serena Projects

-**Serena** is a powerful coding agent toolkit that's integrated as a service in FastMCP.
+**Serena** is a powerful coding agent toolkit that's integrated as a service in the MCP Aggregator.
 Here's how to use it:

 #### Starting a Serena Project